Ask any visitor to AOPA’s Livermore Fly-In what was most memorable, there’s a good chance the answer would be short. Short-field, that is.

 California Assembly Bill 245 would establish an Aerospace and Aviation Commission.
 AOPA supports the idea but opposes the current bill, because it has been “watered down with inadequate GA representation,” said Mike Ginter, AOPA’s vice president for airports and state advocacy.
 He told California members that they may receive an email asking them to contact their state representation.
 “There’s your warning.
 You’re all lobbyists now,” he said.

-Matt Johnson, president of California Aeronautical University, introduced Kimberly Rodriguez Gaona, a Bakersfield, California, high school student who was awarded CAU’s $151,650 Dreams Take Flight Scholarship that covers tuition, fees, and flight training.
+Matt Johnston, president of California Aeronautical University, introduced Kimberly Rodriguez Gaona, a Bakersfield, California, high school student who was awarded CAU’s $151,650 Dreams Take Flight Scholarship that covers tuition, fees, and flight training.
 “My passion for aviation started when I was younger, but I didn’t realize I wanted a career in aviation,” she said.
 An introduction flight opened her eyes, and she enrolled in an aviation class at her high school.
 “I’m really grateful and blessed,” she said.
 “No matter how big your dream is, pursue it—nothing is impossible.”

 David Lewis of Venice, Florida, was recognized for flying the longest distance to the Livermore Fly-In, and received a Lightspeed Zulu III headset.
 His straight-line distance of 2,082 nautical miles edged out a pilot from Manassas, Virginia., 2,075 nm away.
 However, the actual flight in his Mooney M20C was 2,335 nautical miles and took more than 21 hours.
 “I have three children in Oregon so after this, I’m going up there,” Lewis said.
 “I’m retired; I figured I would make these fly-ins a habit.
 These things are great,” he added, citing all the information and all the airplanes.
 “They’re very well done.”